Greensill Capital: Exposure to GFG Alliance

 Until its insolvency, Greensill Capital, along with its German subsidiary Greensill Bank, had a significant exposure to GFG Alliance, a group of businesses associated with steel magnate Sanjeev Gupta.
 The exposure of Lex Greensill's firms to GFG Alliance totalled $5 billion.
 Conversely, GFG Alliance depended heavily on financing by Greensill Capital to conduct its operations.
 GFG Alliance relied especially on Greensill Capital's future accounts receivables finance program.
 According to the Financial Times, defaults by GFG Alliance are partly responsible for Greensill Capital's ultimate insolvency.
 On 8 March 2021, Bloomberg reported that GFG Alliance believed it would become insolvent if Greensill collapsed and had defaulted on some of its bonds.
 In April 2024, Grant Thornton, the administrators for Greensill, published a report where they revealed that they were still owed round $587.2m (£472m) from the GFG Alliance.

 BaFin probe

 In 2020, the German financial regulator BaFin opened an investigation into Greensill Bank's accounting.
 In March 2021, BaFin filed a criminal complaint against Greensill Bank and banned activity at the bank.

+In December 2025, German prosecutors brought criminal charges against three unnamed people involved in running Greensill Bank in 2021; they are alleged to have avoided banking regulations.